-Paul Merson on George Graham at Arsenal, Andy Cole & disobeying the FBI
+Paul Merson on George Graham, Andy Cole & disobeying the FBI

 On the face of it, Merson and Graham should never have really worked.
 Graham was renowned as a strict tactician and fearsome disciplinarian, while Merson earned a reputation as a renegade both on and off the pitch.